-Objectives: Due to the high rate of C-section in Iran, the aim of this research is to design and implement interventions based on the theory of reasoned action in pregnant women to promote the choice of natural delivery.
+Objectives: Due to the high rate of caesarian-section (C-section) in Iran, the aim of this research was to design and implement interventions based on the theory of reasoned action in pregnant women to promote the choice of natural delivery.

 Materials and Methods: This quasi-experimental intervention was performed in Abhar, Iran on 200 pregnant women in the two groups of intervention and control.
-Data were collected using a researcher-made questionnaire before and after the intervention.
+Data were collected, using a questionnaire designed by the researcher, before and after the intervention.
 Validity and reliability of the questionnaire were confirmed.
-The single-stage random cluster method was used for sampling.
-Data were analyzed using SPSS IBM 23 and statistical tests such as ANOVA, Pearson correlation coefficient, t-test, regression, and logistic regression.
+The single-stage random cluster sampling was used.
+Data were analyzed using IBM SPSS Statistics 23 and statistical tests such as analysis of variance (ANOVA), Pearson correlation coefficient, t test, regression, and logistic regression.

-Results: Paired t-test showed a significant difference in the mean scores of theory of reasoned action constructs before and after training in the intervention group; however, no statistically significant difference was observed in the control group in terms of mean scores of theory of reasoned action constructs.
-Logistic regression showed that, before training, none of the reasoned action constructs predicted natural delivery in the intervention group; however, in the intervention group after education, normative beliefs, motivations to comply and behavioral intention predicted natural delivery.
-The same test showed that, only motivations to comply predicted natural delivery in the control group before and after training.
+Results: Paired t test showed a significant difference in the mean scores of constructs of theory of reasoned action before and after training in the intervention group; however, no statistically significant difference was observed in the control group in terms of mean scores of constructs of theory of reasoned action.
+Logistic regression showed that, before training, none of the reasoned action constructs predicted natural delivery in the intervention group; however, in the intervention group after training, normative beliefs, motivations to comply and behavioral intention predicted natural delivery.
+The same test showed that only motivations to comply predicted natural delivery in the control group before and after training.

 Cite By, Google Scholar